valhuber/ApiLogicServer/api_logic_server_cli/docs/Tutorial.md

 1. `project_name` - a folder with this name will be created and populated; you'll later open this with your IDE.

 2. `db_url` - this defaults to the SqlLite version of Northwind already provided in the project.
-      * After exploring the sample, use `ApiLogicServer examples` to see how to use your own database.
+      * After exploring the sample, use the `ApiLogicServer examples` command to see how to use your own database.

       * The defaulted `db_url` includes customizations we'll explore below.
 If you want to see a "vanilla" creation without customizations, specify `nw-`.
 You can later introduce the customizations by running `python perform_customizations.py go`.